U.S. Navy ship sails in disputed South China Sea amid trade talks with Beijing

 The operation was not about any one country or to make a political statement, McMarr said.

-The statement comes as trade talks between China and the United States are under way in Beijing, the first round of face-to-face discussions since both sides agreed to a 90-day truce in a trade war that has roiled international markets.
+The statement came as trade talks between China and the United States were under way in Beijing, the first round of face-to-face discussions since both sides agreed to a 90-day truce in a trade war that has roiled international markets.

+Chinese Foreign Ministry spokesman Lu Kang said that the conduct of the U.S. ship had violated China’s and international law, and China had lodged “stern representations”.

+“We urge the United States to immediately cease this kind of provocation,” he said, adding that China had sent military ships and aircraft to identify and warn off the ship.

+Asked about the timing of the operation during trade talks, Lu said resolving issues would benefit the two countries and the world.

+“Both sides have the responsibility to create the necessary positive atmosphere for this,” he said.

-China claims almost all of the strategic waters, and frequently lambasts the United States and its allies for freedom of navigation naval operations near Chinese-occupied islands.
+China claims almost all of the strategic South China Sea and frequently lambastes the United States and its allies for freedom of navigation naval operations near Chinese-occupied islands.

 Vietnam, the Philippines, Brunei, Malaysia, Indonesia and Taiwan have competing claims in the region.